-The purpose of this Policy is to outline the process associated with attendance at any event, whether free of charge, part of a sponsorship or paid by the local government, and provide transparency about the attendance at events of Council Members, and the Chief Executive Officer.
+The purpose of this Policy is to outline the process associated with attendance at any event, whether free of charge, part of a sponsorship or paid by the local government, and provide transparency about the attendance at events of Council Members and the Chief Executive Officer.

-Attendance at an event in accordance with this Policy excludes the gift holder from the requirement to disclose a potential conflict of interest if the ticket is above \$300inclusive of GST and the donor has a matter before Council.
-Any gift received that is \$300or less, either one gift or cumulative over twelve months from the same donor, also does not need to be disclosed as an interest.
+Attendance at an event in accordance with this Policy excludes the gift holder from the requirement to disclose a potential conflict of interest if the ticket is above \$300 inclusive of GST and the donor has a matter before Council.
+Any gift received that is \$300 or less, either one gift or cumulative over twelve months from the same donor, also does not need to be disclosed as an interest.
 Receipt of the gift is still required under the gift register provisions.

-This Policy only applies to Council Members and the Chief Executive of the Shire.
+This Policy only applies to Council Members and the Chief Executive Officer of the Shire.
 The Chief Executive Officer is required to determine and apply a Policy regarding such matters, as they apply to all employees, other than the Chief Executive Officer.

 Term Meaning Policy This Shire of Boddington policy titled "Attendance at Events".
 District The Peel region of Western Australia and the Local Government areas covered by the Hotham-Williams Economic Development Alliance.
-Council Members Includes all Councillors Event In accordance with section 5.90A of the Local Government Act 1995, an event is defined as a: Concert Conference Function Sporting event Occasion prescribed by the Local Government (Administration) Regulations 1996.
-Gift Means a single gift or cumulative gifts within any rolling 12 month period and is not limited to either calendar or financial year
+Council Members Includes all Councillors.
+Event In accordance with section 5.90A of the Local Government Act 1995, an event is defined as a: Gift Means a single gift or cumulative gifts within any rolling 12 month period and is not limited to either calendar or financial year.

-Council Members, and the Chief Executive Officer, occasionally receive tickets or invitations to attend events..
+Council Members and the Chief Executive Officer occasionally receive tickets or invitations to attend events.
 The event may be a paid event or a ticket/invitation may be gifted in kind, or indeed it may be a free/open invitation event to the community in general.